-Wireless sensors may not have been used in your security system Each wireless sensor in your system has a 9-volt or 3-volt battery.
-The system detects a low battery in any wireless sensor, including smoke detectors, the optional personal emergency transmitter, and the optional portable wireless keypad.
+Wireless sensors Each wireless sensor in your system has a 9-volt or 3-volt battery.
+The may not have been system detects a low battery in any wireless sensor, including smoke used in your detectors, the optional personal emergency transmitter, and the optional security system portable wireless key.
 (A low battery in a portable wireless keypad is detected as soon as one of its keys is pressed, and the keypad will display 00.)
 Alkaline batteries provide a minimum of 1 year of operation, and in most units and applications, provide 2-4 years of service.
 Actual battery life will depend on the environment in which the sensor is used, the number of signals that the transmitter in the sensor has had to send, and the specific type of sensor.
 Factors such as humidity, high or low temperatures or large swings in temperature, may all lead to the reduction of actual battery life in an installation.